ethereumproject/volunteer/README.md

 If you want to make fundamental changes to the system please consult with your peers, have them review your code, and make sure we have consensus.
-If the issue is contentious we can include the wider community so their input heard too.
+If the issue is contentious we should work to include the input of the wider community.

 ## Projects